branko4/M2MT-RESEARCH-001/README.md

 ```

 where
-- '<path-of-file-to-be-translated>': The path and file name of the file that needs to be translated
+- `<path-of-file-to-be-translated>`: The path and file name of the file that needs to be translated
-- '<path-of-XSL-file>': The path and file name of the file that contains the XSL
+- `<path-of-XSL-file>`: The path and file name of the file that contains the XSL
-- '<path-of-output-file>': The path and file name of the file where the translation result is accepted to be saved
+- `<path-of-output-file>`: The path and file name of the file where the translation result is accepted to be saved
-- '<prefix-for-all-paths>': A prefix for the other variables, so the complete path does not have to be retyped each time [is optional]
+- ``<prefix-for-all-paths>``: A prefix for the other variables, so the complete path does not have to be retyped each time [is optional]

 ### M2MT-RESREPO-003
 All LINQ queries can be run separately, but to translate it all together.
 You should run the `LINQPadPreCompiler.linq` and after running that query you should run the translator solution.